Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Implementation and Evaluation

-In our evaluation, we selected a set of 114 benchmark circuits, with a sum of 554,497 gates (including 248,553 CNOTs) and a sum of 303,469 depths, which are taken from \cite{Astar} and widely used in evaluating circuit transformation algorithms by, e.g., \cite{CowtanRouting,SubgraphIsomorphism,SAHS,LiUCSB}.
+In our evaluation, we selected a set of 114 benchmark circuits, with a sum of 554,497 gates (including 248,553 CNOTs) and a sum of 303,469 depths, \blue{which, taken from \cite{Astar}, were published by IBM as part of the 2018 QISKit Developer Challenge\footnote{https://www.ibm.com/blogs/research/2018/08/winners-qiskit-developer-challenge/} and have been} widely used in evaluating circuit transformation algorithms by, e.g., \cite{CowtanRouting,SubgraphIsomorphism,SAHS,LiUCSB}. \blue{In the following, we write $\B{114}$ for this benchmark set.}

+Although circuits in $\B{114}$ are widely used, not all of them are directly relevant to quantum computing.
+To evaluate the proposed algorithms on `real' quantum circuits, we also extracted a set of 173 quantum circuits, written $\B{real}$, from the quantum algorithm library in Qiskit.
+Circuits in $\B{real}$ have a sum of 603,654 gates (including 260,589 CNOTs) and a sum of 413,734 depths.